-The curriculum encompasses core courses in holistic studies, basic counseling skills, diagnosis and assessment; marriage and family counseling courses; and courses in the student’s chosen specialization.
-Students complete a yearlong supervised trainee-ship at the University’s Center for Holistic Counseling in Oakland, Sunnyvale Community Counseling Center, or an approved community-based site.
+The curriculum encompasses core courses in holistic studies, basic counseling skills, diagnosis and assessment; marriage and family counseling courses; and courses in the student's chosen specialization.
+Students complete a yearlong supervised trainee-ship at the Oakland Community Counseling Center, Sunnyvale Community Counseling Center, or an approved community-based site.

 Program Learning Outcomes